aopell/SchoologyPlus/README.md

 ![Navigation Bar](https://i.imgur.com/VbTn30Y.png)

 *Image: The blue Schology Plus navigation bar*
-- Replaces the orange LAUSD theme with a blue theme
+- Replaces the default LAUSD theme with a blue theme
 - Replaces the LAUSD logo with the Schoology logo
 ### Custom Themes
 ![Built-in Themes](https://i.imgur.com/Tjfa5tJ.gif)

 *Image: Demonstration of the built-in themes*
 - You can create a custom theme or choose one of the small selection of built-in themes (including rainbow mode!)
-- One of the built-in themes is the "LAUSD Orange" theme which restores the interface to the LAUSD theme (including the logo)
+- Two of the built-in themes are the "LAUSD Dark Blue" and "LAUSD Orange" themes which restore the interface to the new and old versions of the LAUSD theme (including the logo)
+- Custom themes can change colors throughout the interface as well as the logo and course icons.
+Custom themes can even use custom rainbow color patterns!
 - To learn more about creating custom themes, see [Theme Editor](#theme-editor)
 #### Course Icons
 ![Course Icons](https://imgur.com/KybIeXw.png)